 How you have them

-You have monoclonal antibody treatment as an injection under the skin (subcutaneous injection), or through a drip (infusion) into a vein.
+You have MAB treatment as an injection under the skin (subcutaneous injection), or through a drip (infusion) into a vein.
 For some drugs, you have your first treatment into your vein, then further treatments as an injection under your skin.

 How often you have treatment and how many treatments you need will depend on: